Carpenter v. United States

-Prior to Carpenter, government entities could obtain cellphone location records by claiming the information was required as part of an investigation.
-After Carpenter, government entities are required to obtain a search warrant to access that information.
+Prior to Carpenter, government entities could obtain cellphone location records from service providers by claiming the information was required as part of an investigation, without a warrant, but the ruling changed this procedure.
 Recognizing the influence of new consumer communications devices in the 2010s, the Court expanded its conceptions of constitutional rights toward the privacy of this type of data.
-However, the Court emphasized that the Carpenter ruling was narrowly restricted to the precise types of information and search procedures that were relevant to Carpenter's complaint.
+However, the Court emphasized that the Carpenter ruling was narrowly restricted to the precise types of information and search procedures that were relevant to this case.

 Background

 Cell site location information (CSLI)

-Cellular telephone service providers are able to find the location of cell phones through either global positioning system (GPS) data or cell site location information (CSLI), in the process of connecting calls and data transmissions.
+Cellular telephone service providers are able to find the location of cell phones through either Global Positioning System (GPS) data or cell site location information (CSLI), in the process of connecting calls and data transmissions.
 CSLI is captured by nearby cell towers, and this information is used to triangulate the location of phones.
 Service providers capture and store this data for business purposes, such as troubleshooting, maximizing network efficiencies, and determining whether to charge customers roaming fees for particular calls.

 The data can also illustrate the historical movements of a cellphone.
 Thus, anyone with access to this data has the ability to know where the phone has been and what other cell phones were in the same area at a given time.
-When users travel with their cellphones, this data can theoretically illustrate every place a person has traveled, and possibly other people encountered via their corresponding data.
+When users travel with their cellphones, this data can theoretically illustrate every place a person has traveled, and possibly the locations of other people encountered via their corresponding data.

-The third-party doctrine
+Third-party doctrine

-Prior to Carpenter, the Supreme Court consistently held that a person had no reasonable expectation of privacy in regard to information voluntarily turned over to third parties such as telephone companies, and therefore a search warrant is not required when government officials seek this information.
+Prior to Carpenter, the Supreme Court consistently held that a person had no reasonable expectation of privacy in regard to information voluntarily turned over to third-parties such as telephone companies, and therefore a search warrant is not required when government officials seek this information.
 This legal theory is known as the third-party doctrine, established by the Supreme Court in Smith v.
-Maryland (1979), in which the Court determined that government can obtain a list of phone numbers dialed from a suspect's phone.
+Maryland (1979), in which the Court determined that government officials can obtain a list of phone numbers dialed from a suspect's phone.

 By the 2010s, cellphones and particularly smartphones had become important tools for nearly every person in the United States.
-Many applications, such as GPS navigation and location tools, require a cellphone to send and receive information constantly, including the exact location of the phone.
+Many applications, such as GPS navigation and location tools, require a phone to send and receive information constantly, including the exact location of the phone, often without intent on the part of its owner.
 As technology advanced in the 2010s, the Supreme Court began to modify its precedents on government searches of personal communications devices, given new consumer behaviors that may transcend the third-party doctrine.